luminus-framework/luminus-template/src/leiningen/new/luminus/db/docs/mongo_instructions.md

 ### MongoDB Configuration is Required

-Before continuing please follow the steps below to configure your MongoDB connection.
+If you haven't already, then please follow the steps below to configure your MongoDB connection.

 * Ensure that MongoDB is up and running.
 * Set the connection parameters in the `profiles.clj` file.